-GPIC has also embarked on a new 13 million USD Urea Formaldehyde (UF 85) plant at its facilities with the contract awarded to JGC, Gulf International Company limited in February 2017.
-In addition to this GPIC has also started export of methanol to downstream consumers in Bahrain in 2016.
+GPIC has also embarked on a new 13 million USD Urea Formaldehyde (UF 85) plant at its facilities with the contract awarded to JGC Gulf International Company limited in February 2017.
+The plant was commissioned in December 2019 and is catering for all the UF 85 requirements of its urea plant and hence no dependency on import of UF 85 from Saudi Arabia.
+In addition to this GPIC's export of methanol to downstream consumers in Bahrain has been ongoing since 2016.

-On the organization side, one significant change was the appointment of the first female Manager at GPIC.
-Mrs. Najat Sharif was appointed as the Human Resource Manager highlighting GPIC's strong commitments towards women empowerment.
+On the organization side, after the appointment of the first female Human Resource and Corporate Communications Manager at GPIC, the Company employees selected the first female member of its Labour union during the recent elections in 2019, highlighting GPIC's strong commitments towards women empowerment.